istrategy/backupemails/README.md

 To use the _downloadfile.py_ script to view email attachments one must set up the "download_directory" in the _config.json_ file.

 ### Future improvements
 There are a few encoding issues with some of the mail headers.
-The scripts deletes the mails if the mailbox.deletemails is set.
+The scripts delete the mails if the _"mailbox.deletemails"_ is set.

+The script only checks the inboxes.
+In future all folders could be added programmatically including the Send Items.
 # Contact Details
 This script was created by